adicreson/time-to-heart-transplantation/README.md

 ## Results

 The logistic regression model achieved an F1 score of 69.8%, indicating its ability to accurately classify patients based on waiting time.
 The neural network architecture performed slightly better, with an F1 score of 71.3%.

+## Disclaimer

+The authors of this project do not advise the usage of the developed model in real-life scenarios without proper knowledge and examination of the underlying code.
+The model should be thoroughly evaluated, validated, and adapted to the specific requirements and data of the target application before any practical implementation.